Verifying the Hashgraph Consensus Algorithm: The Algorithm

 In the first round of an election, each voter will vote yes if the candidate is among its ancestors.
 (In essence, you think someone is famous if you have heard of them.)
 In successive rounds, each voter votes the way it observed the majority vote in the previous round.

 We say that a round of an election is {\em nearly unanimous\/} if voters on a supermajority of peers vote the same way.
 (Note that this is a stronger condition than merely a supermajority of the voters, since some peers might not be voting.)
-If voter ever observes a nearly unanimous result in the previous round, then the vote in the current round will be unanimous.
+If a voter ever observes a nearly unanimous result in one round, then the vote in the next round will be unanimous, since any two supermajorities must have a majority of their elements in common.
 Clearly, once the election becomes unanimous, it will stay so.
-Thus we can end the election as soon as any event observes a nearly unanimous result the previous round.
+Thus we can end the election as soon as any event observes a nearly unanimous result in the previous round.

 \paragraph{Coins}

 Under normal circumstances, this process will come to consensus quickly, but an adversary with sufficient control of the network can prevent it.
 Deterministically, the problem is insurmountable~\cite{fischer+:flp}, but, as usual, it can be solved with randomization.